AndreasSteinerPF/python-pptx-valutico/README.rst

-*python-pptx* is a Python library for creating, reading, and updating PowerPoint (.pptx) files.
+*python-pptx-valutico* is a Python library for creating and updating PowerPoint (.pptx) files.

+Basically, this is https://github.com/scanny/python-pptx, just with support for row / col adding and removing.

 A typical use would be generating a PowerPoint presentation from dynamic content such as a database query, analytics output, or a JSON payload, perhaps in response to an HTTP